-- Tritium continues to be detected in the g-2 source area monitoring wells, at concentrations above the 20,000 pCi/L DWS.
-A short-term spike in tritium levels was observed in October 2009, with a tritium concentration of 138,000 pCi/L. Although the engineered stormwater controls are effectively protecting the activated soil shielding at the source area, monitoring data indicate that the continued release of tritium appears to be related to the flushing of residual tritium from the deep vadose zone following significant natural periodic fluctuations in the local water table. - Monitoring of the downgradient areas of the g-2 tritium plume was accomplished using a combination of permanent and temporary wells.
-The highest tritium concentration in the downgradient segment of the plume was 92,200 pCi/L, observed approximately 400 feet south of the HFBR, along Temple Place road.
-The southern extent of the plume was tracked to the north side of the National Synchrotron Light Source (NSLS), where a maximum tritium concentration of 78,600 pCi/L was detected.
-As a result of natural radioactive decay and dispersion in the aquifer, the tritium plume is breaking up into discrete segments. - Since April 2006, all tritium concentrations in the Brookhaven Linear Isotope Producer (BLIP) facility surveillance wells have been less than the 20,000 pCi/L DWS.
-The maximum tritium concentration during 2009 was 4,240 pCi/L. These results indicate that the engineered stormwater controls are effectively protecting the activated soil shielding, and that the amount of
+Tritium continues to be detected in the g-2 source area monitoring wells, at concentrations above the 20,000 pCi/L, Federal DWS with a maximum concentration of 76,000 pCi/L during 2010.
+Although the engineered stormwater controls are effectively protecting the activated soil shielding at the source area, monitoring data indicate that the continued release of tritium appears to be related to the flushing of residual tritium from the deep vadose zone following significant natural periodic fluctuations in the local water table.

-- residual tritium in the deep vadose zone is diminishing. - At the Upton Service Station, VOCs associated with petroleum products and the solvent PCE continue to be detected in the groundwater directly downgradient of the facility.
-Total VOC concentrations in one well reached a maximum of 617 μg/L; with the contamination consisting mostly of xylenes, ethylbenzene, and trimethylbenzenes.
+- As a result of natural radioactive decay and dispersion in the aquifer, the downgradient portion of the g-2 tritium plume is breaking up into discrete segments.
+Several segments of the plume extend from southwest of the HFBR building to an area near the north side of the NSLS facility, a distance of approximately 600 feet.
+During 2010, the highest tritium concentration observed in the downgradient portion of the plume was 37,300 pCi/L. - Since April 2006, all tritium concentrations in the Brookhaven Linear Isotope Producer (BLIP) facility surveillance wells have been less than the 20,000 pCi/L DWS.
+The maximum tritium concentration during 2010 was 7,320 pCi/L. These results indicate that the engineered stormwater controls are effectively protecting the activated soil shielding, and that the amount of residual tritium in the deep vadose zone is diminishing. - At the Upton Service Station, VOCs associated with petroleum products and the solvent PCE continue to be detected in the groundwater directly downgradient of the facility.
+Total VOC concentrations in one well reached a maximum of 139 μg/L; with the contamination consisting mostly of xylenes, ethylbenzene, and trimethylbenzenes.
 Groundwater monitoring results indicate that the petroleum-related compounds break down within a short distance from the facility.
-Monitoring of the leak detection systems at the Upton Service Station indicates that the gasoline storage tanks and associated distribution lines are not leaking. and all waste oils and used solvents are being properly stored and recycled.
+Monitoring of the leak detection systems at the Upton Service Station indicates that the gasoline storage tanks and associated distribution lines are not leaking, and all waste oils and used solvents are being properly stored and recycled.
 Therefore, it is believed that the contaminants detected in groundwater originate from historical vehicle maintenance activities and are not related to current operations.